PROJ

-PROJ (formerly PROJ.4) is a library for performing conversions between cartographic projections.
-The library is based on the work of Gerald Evenden at the United States Geological Survey (USGS), but since 2019-11-26 is an Open Source Geospatial Foundation (OSGeo) project maintained by the PROJ Project Steering Committee (PSC).
+PROJ (formerly PROJ.4) is a C/C++ library for performing conversions between cartographic projections.
+The library is based on the work of Gerald (Jerry) Evenden at the United States Geological Survey (USGS), but since 2019-11-26 is an Open Source Geospatial Foundation (OSGeo) project maintained by the PROJ Project Steering Committee (PSC).
 The library also ships with executables for performing these transformations from the command line.

 History

 The history of PROJ dates back to the late 1970s, and the first release of PROJ was developed by Gerald Evenden in the early 1980s as a Ratfor program.
 It was based on the General Cartographic Transformation Package or GCTP, which consisted of Fortran subroutines that could be used to project geographic data.
 The second release of PROJ from 1985 was rewritten in C to run on UNIX systems.
 The third release of PROJ from 1990, was expanded to support approximately 70 cartographic projections.
 Evenden further developed a fourth release in 1994, named PROJ.4.
 The last version maintained by Evenden was 4.3, released on September 24, 1995.

-After over four years of inactivity, Frank Warmerdam became the new maintainer and released version 4.4 on March 21, 2000.
+After over four years of inactivity, Frank Warmerdam of GDAL updated and released version 4.4 on March 21, 2000, which he eventually evolved to include support for WGS84-based early-bound coordinate transformations.
 As of May 2008, PROJ became part of the MetaCRS project, a confederation of coordinate systems related projects under incubation with OSGeo.

-With the release of version 5.0 in February 2018, the software was renamed to PROJ, removing version four (".4") from the name.
-With the acquisition of the proj.org domain name in June 2019, the project was also renamed as PROJ.
+In 2016, Thomas Knudsen from the Denmark SDFI began development of a geodetic transformation engine within PROJ, which evolved to become the PROJ 5.0 release in 2018, thus removing version four (".4") from the name.
+After the 5.0 release, the GDAL Barnraising event in May 2018 collected financial resources to significantly enhance and modernize PROJ by adding support for OGC WKT, refactoring the internal databases PROJ used to compute coordinate transformation pathways, switching PROJ to a late-binding coordinate transformation model, and completing PROJ's evolution from a cartographic projection library to a geodetic transformation engine.
+With the acquisition of the proj.org domain name in June 2019, the project officially renamed itself back to PROJ (or PRøJ).